TobyHFerguson/cdsw_install/README.md

 + Files you are expected to modify - these match the `*.properties` shell pattern.
 + Files that hold the system structure and which you should leave alone until you know what you're doing - these match the `*.conf` shell pattern

 The main configuration file is `aws.conf`.
-This file itself refers to other files written in (Java Properties format)[https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-]:
+This file itself refers to other files written in [Java Properties format](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-):

 * `aws_provider.properties` - a file containing the provider configuration for Amazon Web Services
 * `ssh.properties` - a file containing the details required to configure passwordless ssh access into the machines that director will create.